agkozak/zsh-z/README.md

 <details>
     <summary>Here are the latest features and updates.</summary>

+- Unreleased
+    + `--add` has been made to work with relative paths and has been documented for the user.
 - October 14, 2021
     + Completions were being sorted alphabetically, rather than by rank; this error has been fixed.
 - September 25, 2021